Saurabh3494/CoolProp-Package-Example/README.md

 Coolprop  library is widely used for importing fluid properties in python.
-These functions will be used in future heat transfer projects.
+These functions will be used in my future heat transfer projects.

 References<br>
 [1]https://www.engineeringtoolbox.com/specific-heat-capacity-water-d_660.html<br>